fables-alive-games/AudioDeviceMonitor/README.md

 ## Key Improvements Over Original

-The enhanced version provides better reliability for detecting audio device changes like switching from speakers to headphones, with proper error handling and thread-safe event notifications.
+The enhanced version provides better reliability for detecting audio device changes like switching from speakers to headphones, with proper error handling, thread-safe event notifications, and intelligent event filtering to prevent duplicate notifications.